sstadick/ripline/README.md

 ## Why?

 I needed a fast way to read lines without copying that didn't involve a closure a la `bstr`, and was flexible enough to handle any line length unlike `rust-linereader`.
+I also wanted the generic `LineIter` to work with `memmap` files.

 ## What have I changed?

 Not much.
-I took out some of the ripgrep specific such as the binary detection and consolidated a few of the helper stucts from the other `grep_*` crates.
+I took out some of the ripgrep specific logic such as the binary detection, some search related configs, and consolidated a few of the helper stucts from the other `grep_*` crates.

 ## Example